El Señor de los Cielos season 7

 The seventh season of the American television series El Señor de los Cielos was confirmed by Telemundo in May 2018.
-It premiered on 14 October 2019, and ended on 31 January 2020.
+It aired from 14 October 2019 to 31 January 2020.

-The season stars Matías Novoa, Carmen Aub, Iván Arana, and Isabella Castillo as Casillas' dynasty.
-Along to Robinson Díaz, Guy Ecker, and Ninel Conde.
-And the inclusion of Danna García in the cast as main, and the promotion of Eduardo Santamarina as part of the main cast.
-Unlike the previous season, Lisa Owen, Alberto Guerra, Alejandro López, Fernando Noriega and Roberto Escobar were removed from the main cast and Rafael Amaya only appears as a special guest stars.
+The season stars Matías Novoa, Carmen Aub, Iván Arana, and Isabella Castillo as Casillas' dynasty members, alongside Robinson Díaz, Guy Ecker, and Ninel Conde.
+It features the inclusion of Danna García in the main cast, and the promotion of Eduardo Santamarina to the main cast.
+Unlike the previous season, Lisa Owen, Alberto Guerra, Alejandro López, Fernando Noriega and Roberto Escobar were removed from the main cast, while Rafael Amaya only appears as a special guest star.

 Plot

-In season seven, to avoid falling into the hands of the American Justice, Amado Leal "El Águila Azul", now Amado Casillas (Matías Novoa), has turned himself in to Bernardo Castillo (José Sedek), Secretary of Security of Mexico.
-The DEA commissioner, Joe Navarro (Guy Ecker), has made every attempt to achieve his extradition.
-What he does not know is that Baltazar Ojeda (Eduardo Santamarina), a CIA Agent, has the plan to eliminate Amado before, since he is the only one who can prove that within the organization in which both worked together, there is a scheme of corruption and murky management that endangers its existence within it and its freedom.
+In season seven, to avoid falling into the hands of the American Justice, Amado Leal "El Águila Azul", now Amado Casillas, has turned himself in to Bernardo Castillo, Secretary of Security of Mexico.
+The DEA commissioner, Joe Navarro, has made every attempt to achieve his extradition.
+What he does not know is that Baltazar Ojeda, a CIA Agent, has the plan to eliminate Amado before, since he is the only one who can prove that within the organization in which both worked together, there is a scheme of corruption and murky management that endangers its existence within it and its freedom.
 He has already been transferred to a jail on the outskirts of the State of Mexico and is about to be taken to the airport, under strict security measures when the Casillas cartel tries to rescue him and Baltazar Ojeda himself tries to kill him.
-In the midst of this tension and in parallel, under the supervision of Doña Alba (Lisa Owen) and a specialized doctor, they try a risky procedure to revive Aurelio (Rafael Amaya).
+In the midst of this tension and in parallel, under the supervision of Doña Alba and a specialized doctor, they try a risky procedure to revive Aurelio.